-In a city as big and busy as ours, it’s easy to forget the many great parks in the area.
-Recreational parks offer a ton of perks like getting to interact with nature as well as serving as a communal area for the community to meet one another, exercise, and throw events.
-If you were to pull out your GPS maps on your phone right now, you’d probably find a number of parks nearby that you didn’t even know existed!
+It’s easy to forget the many great parks in the area in a city as big and busy as ours.
+Recreational parks offer a ton of perks like getting to interact with nature and serving as a communal area for the community to meet one another, exercise, and throw events.
+If you were to pull out your GPS maps on your phone right now, you’d probably find several parks nearby that you didn’t even know existed!

 Now that you’re inspired to catch the sunset while rolling around in the grass with your best friend, feel free to check out our list of five Los Angeles parks with an incredible view!

 If you’re looking for the perfect backdrop to take your outdoorsy Insta pics, this park is calling your name.
 The serene green gem is tucked away just outside of DTLA, making for the best skyline views.
 Pack your picnic basket and get ready to watch some stellar sunsets (or sunrises!)

 100 N Toluca St, Los Angeles, CA 90026.
 See it on Google maps.

 Nothing beats a good sunset over the reservoir!
 This beautiful park is a real treat within the city and serves as a great spot to post up in the grass and catch up on a book or some much-needed rekindling with the ones you love.

 2300 Silver Lake Blvd, Los Angeles, CA 90039.
 See it on Google maps.

 Some consider this little mound smack dab in the middle of East Hollywood to be a true oasis.
 Wheater you’re heading over for a workout with a view of the Hollywood hills or prefer to sit back, relax, and enjoy the California breeze – Barnsfall is the perfect place to unwind.
 Plus, there’s a museum and theater on-site!

 4800 Hollywood Blvd, Los Angeles, CA 90027.
 See it on Google maps.